-- made for any length of term up to 36 months. - h) Faculty members who hold Limited-Term appointments shall be eligible to apply for another appointment, including another Limited-Term appointment, which may arise for the following year. - 2.2 Where a Limited-Term instructor has taught at least four terms and where that Limited-Term instructor has a demonstrated record of satisfactory teaching, the fifth and subsequent term of Limited-Term appointment(s) will be offered to that Limited-Term instructor without formal posting.
-Where more than one Limited-Term instructor have appropriate qualifications, the Limited-Term appointment shall be offered to the one with the greatest seniority. - a) The total time a Faculty member occupies Limited-Term appointments may not exceed four (4) Academic years except with the permission of both the University and the Association or except at the rank of Lecturer. - b) Limited-Term appointments as sabbatical replacements are normally to be made for a term of less than one (1) academic year. - 2.3 Limited-Term Appointments carry no implication of renewal or continuation beyond the term and no indication that the appointee is on probation for a more permanent appointment. - 2.4 If a holder of a Limited-Term Appointment subsequently obtains a Probationary Appointment in the same department, time spent in the Limited-Term Appointment may be counted for tenure, sabbatical and advancement in rank at the specific request of the Faculty member. - 2.5 Any Faculty member intending to count years on Limited-Term Appointments must have been evaluated in each of such years.
-In addition, a minimum of one full year as Probationary tenure-track must be completed prior to the request to count the Limited-Term years and subsequent application for tenure and promotion.
+- b) Limited-Term appointments as Sabbatical replacements are normally to be made for a term of less than one (1) Academic Year. - c) Limited-Term appointments made under circumstances in 2.2 (a) above shall normally be for a term of the lesser of thirty-six (36) months or the duration of the leave, secondment, or administrative appointment. - d) Faculty members who hold Limited-Term appointments shall be eligible to apply for another appointment, including another Limited-Term appointment, which may arise for the following year. - e) A Member who has held a Limited-Term appointment who is offered a subsequent Limited-Term appointment for the third or subsequent Academic Years in the same Department / Program will be offered a term of no less than one full calendar year. - 2.4 Where a Limited-Term instructor has taught at least two (2) Academic Years and where that Limited-Term instructor has a demonstrated record of satisfactory teaching, the third and subsequent Academic Years term of Limited-Term appointment(s) will be offered to that Limited-Term instructor without formal posting.
+Where more than one Limited-Term instructor has appropriate qualifications, the Limited-Term appointment shall be offered to the one with the greatest seniority. - 2.5 If a holder of a Limited-Term Appointment subsequently obtains a Probationary Appointment in the same Department / Program, time spent in the Limited-Term Appointment may be counted for tenure, Sabbatical, and advancement in rank at the specific request of the Faculty member at the time of appointment. - 2.6 Any Faculty member intending to count years on Limited-Term Appointments for tenure must have been evaluated according to Article 2.2.3.1 in each of such years, except the first.